cknowles-moz/vsphere-tools/README.md

     canarytest.py --dc <DC> -v <CANARYVM FQDN> <HOST LIST>

 - DC - the DC-\<DC> section of the ini file to use for username/server setup
-- CANARYVM - the name/FQDN of the canarytest VM
+- CANARYVM - the name/FQDN of the canary test VM
 - HOST LIST - a space delimited list of the hosts to move the canary VM between.